Penlect/rectangle-packer/README.rst

     >>> positions
     [(0, 0), (58, 0), (289, 0), (289, 113)]

-The output positions are the lower left corner coordinates of each rectangle in the input.
+The output positions are the lower-left corner coordinates of each input rectangle.

-These positions will yield a packing with no overlaps and enclosing area as small as possible (best effort).
+These positions yield a packing with no overlaps and an enclosing area that is as small as possible (best effort).

 .. note::